 Supervisors

-Asbestos Supervisor course (initial) shall include a minimum of 5 training days with a minimum of 14 hours of hands-on training, individual respirator fit testing.
+Asbestos Supervisor course (initial) shall include a minimum of 5 training days with a minimum of 14 hours of hands-on training, including individual respirator fit testing.
 Hands-on training must permit supervisors to have actual experience performing tasks associated with asbestos abatement.

 The training course shall address the following topics: